-Our security semantics attach a security context to the machine state, which consists of a view \(V\) and a stack \(\sigma\) of pending activations' views. \Cref{fig:exec1} shows how the security context evolves over the first few steps of the program.
+Our security semantics attaches a security context to the machine state, consisting of a view \(V\) and a stack \(\sigma\) of pending activations' views. \Cref{fig:exec1} shows how the security context evolves over the first few steps of the program.
 (The formal details of the security semantics are described in \cref{sec:formal}, and the context evolution rules are formalized in \cref{fig:basicops}.)
-Execution begins at the start of {\tt main}, where the program counter (\(\PCname\)) is zero, and with the stack pointer (\(\SP\)) at address 1000.
-State transitions are numbered and labeled with a list of security operations, written \(\downarrow \overline{\psi}\) between steps.
+Execution begins at the start of {\tt main}, with the program counter (\(\PCname\)) set to zero and the stack pointer (\(\SP\)) at address 1000.
+State transitions are numbered and may be labeled with a security operation, written \(\downarrow \psi\), between steps.

 The initial view \(V_0\) maps all stack addresses below \(\SP\) to \(\unsealed\) and the remainder of memory to \(\public\).
 The sole used argument register, {\tt a0}, is mapped to \(\object\); other caller-save registers are mapped to \(\unsealed\) and callee-save registers to \(\sealed\).
-Step 1 allocates a word each for {\tt secret}, {\tt sensitive}, and {\tt res}, as well as two words for the return address.
-This has the effect of marking those bytes \(\object\).
-(We use \(V\llbracket\cdot\rrbracket\) to denote updates to \(V\).)
+Step 1 allocates a word each for {\tt secret}, {\tt sensitive}, and {\tt res}, as well as two words for the return address; this has the effect of marking those bytes \(\object\).
+We use \(V\llbracket\ldots\rrbracket\) to denote updates to \(V\).